vjoel/tupelo/doc/faq.md

 2. How can I reduce latency?

   Use #write (same as #write_nowait) instead of #write_wait.
-The usual warnings for un-acked writes apply, but if some later write or other transaction succeeds, then the previous one did.
+The usual warnings for un-acked writes apply, but if some later write or other transaction succeeds, then all previous ones did.

   Optimistically use results of #take within a transaction.
 For example, rather than this: